Skip to main content

 Why I picked Oracle NetSuite Cloud Accounting: I selected Oracle NetSuite Cloud Accounting primarily for its excellent tax management features and global compatibility.
 It’s a great fit for global firms, as it helps firms manage local taxes across subsidiaries (and with support for multiple tax schedules).

-I also really like NetSuite’s ability to centralize accounting operations for diversified and global firms.
-The comprehensive tax scheduling functionality includes GST, VAT, general sales tax, and consumption tax, making for easier reporting and tax compliance.
+Features include automated AR and AP workflows to reduce manual errors and free up time for higher-value activities.
+The software's advanced tax scheduling functionality also includes GST, VAT, general sales tax, and consumption tax, making for easier reporting and tax compliance.

 Pros and cons